wultra/ssl-pinning-tool/README.md

 ## Prepare Data Using OpenSSL

+In case you have your SSL certificate in a `pem` format, you are able to generate all necessary data using OpenSSL.

 ### Generate a Key Pair

 This command will generate a new ECDSA key pair and store it in the `keypair.pem` file.
 You need to store this file securely.